Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Introduction

-The key advantage of ABMs is the flexibility they allow in modelling realistic micro-level behaviours (e.g., bounded rationality, routines, stochastic decision processes) and agents' interactions (e.g., imitation, network effects, spatial influence), which give rise to aggregate dynamics that are qualitatively different from those at the individual level (emergent properties).
-This advantage comes at the cost of model complexity, which typically prevents analytical treatment and forces the modeller to rely on numerical simulations.
+The key advantage of ABMs lies in the flexibility they allow when modelling realistic micro-level behaviours (e.g., bounded rationality, routines, stochastic decision processes) and interactions of the agents (e.g., imitation, network effects, spatial influence).
+These features - heterogeneity and interactions - give rise to aggregate dynamics that are qualitatively different, and cannot be deduced a priori, from those characterizing single agents.
+Indeed, ABMs often show the emergence of statistical equilibria \citep[e.g.,][]{gatti2005new, gatti2018agent, dosi2019more}, i.e., states of macroscopic equilibrium characterized by stable statistical distributions of variables describing aggregate phenomena accompanied by possibly unstable and evolving microscopic behaviours \citep{feller1957}.

+Depending on the applications, one might be interested in studying if - and how - the system reaches a statistical equilibrium, whether the equilibrium is unique, what properties the system displays therein, and whether they change for different parameter values and initial conditions \citep{windrum2007empirical, grazzini2012analysis, fagiolo2019validation}.
+For example, the macro ABM literature has traditionally focused on characterizing long-run behaviours of macroeconomic aggregates under different policy regimes, washing away dependencies from initial conditions and transient dynamics \citep{fagiolo2017macroeconomic}; contrarily, history-friendly models rooted in evolutionary economics have often focused on microeconomic transients, interpreted as industrial paths of development \citep{malerba1999history}.